 DIRECT: Press DIRECT then enter the desired channel (i.e. 002) using the memory preset buttons (0-9).
 If you only enter one digit, press OK and the system will go to that satellite channel.
 If you enter three digits, the system will automatically go to that channel, if available.
 You may cancel your entry by pressing DIRECT.
 If an invalid station number is entered, INVALID CHANNEL will appear in the display and the system will continue playing the current station.

-SEEK/TRACK: Press ◀
+SEEK/TRACK: Press

-SEEK/TRACK to seek to the previous/next channel.
-If a specific category is selected, (Jazz, Rock, previous/next channel in the selected category.
-Press and hold SEEK/TRACK to fast seek through the previous/next channels.
+✓ SEEK/TRACK ► to seek to

+the previous/next channel.
+If a specific category is selected, (Jazz, Rock, News, etc.), press the previous/next channel in the selected category.
+Press and hold